D3F4ULT-D3V/D3F4ULT-D3V.github.io/posts/ctOS-terminal-aesthetic-web-design.md

 ---

 ## ASCIIgotchi (The Tamagotchi)

-`tamagotchi` opens a virtual pet mini-game ported from the [asciigotchi](https://github.com/) project (originally React/TypeScript) to vanilla JS.
-It's self-contained in `js/tamagotchi.js` and `css/tamagotchi.css` — completely separate from the terminal code so neither file affects the other.
+`tamagotchi` opens a virtual pet mini-game ported from the [asciigotchi](https://github.com/timsch003/asciigotchi) project by [Tim Sch](https://github.com/timsch003) (originally written in React/TypeScript) to vanilla JS.
+It's self-contained in `js/tamagotchi.js` and `css/tamagotchi.css` (completely separate from the terminal code so neither file affects the other).

 The pet starts as an egg `O`.
 You hatch it, then keep it alive by feeding, petting, and cleaning it.
 It expresses its state through ASCII face strings: